alexcaetano/GTPB_Elearning/README.md

       [x] Develop e-learning content from an online course website in html

-  And as many as tools as possible
+  And experimented with some different resources to accomplish our goal.
+For instance:

-      [x] Producing SCORMs through Adapt Authoring Tool
+      [x] Producing SCORMs using Adapt Authoring Tool

-      [x] Producing SCORMs through other software tools
+      [x] Producing SCORMs using other software tools

       [x] Importing SCORMs to a Learning Management System (LMS), in particular Moodle Cloud

+So far we produced e-learning content for four themes hosted by the GTPB.
+Below you can find a detailed description of what you will find in each output (i.e. SCORM).

+   - **Loops**

+   - Origin - Online [Python3](https://rawgit.com/BioinformaticsTraining/Critical-Guides/gh-pages/HTML/Python_Bits.html#Section - XI: Repeated Elements --- Loops) course, Section XI (yet in construction by David Philip Judge)
+   - Learning object content - It contains:

+            - a video in .mp4 format,

+            - some text,

+            - accordion elements (collapsible content),

+            - a quiz for self-assessment